 Re-Think Your Red Sauce

-Speaking of sauce, a lot of the canned varieties are filled with excess calories, mounds of salt and buckets of added sugar—not nutrients you want on your plate when you’re looking to get lean.
+Speaking of sauce, a lot of the canned varieties are filled with excess calories, mounds of salt, and teaspoons of added sugar—not nutrients you want on your plate when you're looking to get lean.
 Making your own simple pasta topper (by combining fresh tomatoes, garlic, olive oil, basil and black pepper over a hot skillet) is ideal.
-However, if you’re short on time or not so skilled in the kitchen, opt for one of our favorite bottled varieties: Amy’s Light in Sodium Organic Family Marinara has just 80 calories, 290 milligrams of sodium and 5 grams of sugar in a half cup and Ragú Light No Sugar Added Tomato & Basil has 50 calories, 320 milligrams of sodium and 6 grams of sugars for the same serving size.
-Going with either of these options is sure to keep excess sugar, calories and blood vessel-harming salt off of your fork.
-For the top options, don’t miss our exclusive report: 40 Best and Worst Pasta Sauces.
+However, if you're short on time or not so skilled in the kitchen, opt for one of our favorite bottled varieties.
+Going with any of these options is sure to keep excess sugar, calories, and blood vessel-harming salt off of your fork.
+For the top options, don't miss our exclusive report: 40 Best and Worst Pasta Sauces.

 Change Up Your Fat